jbraekr/a-frame-node-pad/README.md

 Click and drag on desktop.
 Open it on a smartphone and use the device motion sensors.
 Or [plug in a VR headset](https://webvr.rocks)!

 ## Next Steps
+- use external local aframe

+## done

+- use aframe per npm and budo by require.
+Problem: 5mb download everytime
-use budo locally, as in builerplate.
+- use budo locally, as in builerplate.

 ## Glitch Docu